Mathematics (MATH)

 MATH 290 F Pure Mathematics Seminar 2 Units

-Prerequisite(s): MATH 040 F with a grade of C or better or by assessment through the college multiple measures placement processes
+Prerequisite(s): Intermediate Algebra or the equivalent, with a grade of C or better, or by assessment through the college's multiple measures placement processes

 MATH 290HF Honors Pure Mathematics Seminar 2 Units

-Prerequisite(s): MATH 040 F with a grade of C or better or by assessment through the college multiple measures placement processes
+Prerequisite(s): Intermediate Algebra or the equivalent, with a grade of C or better, or by assessment through the college's multiple measures placement processes

 36 hours lecture per term.
-This Honors-enhanced courses offers students pure mathematics seminars which are structured in order to engage students in dynamical mathematical subjects, including cutting-edge unsolved problems in pure/theoretical mathematics such as real analysis, complex analysis, geometry, topology, number theory, logic, experimental mathematics, as well as mathematical typesetting and document preparation, advanced topics, careers in mathematical science, mathematical writing and speaking, math conferences, math competitions, and math service learning.
+This course offers an enriched approach designed for honors students.
+Pure mathematics seminars are structured in order to engage students in dynamical mathematical subjects, including cutting-edge unsolved problems in pure/theoretical mathematics such as real analysis, complex analysis, geometry, topology, number theory, logic, experimental mathematics, as well as mathematical typesetting and document preparation, advanced topics, careers in mathematical science, mathematical writing and speaking, math conferences, math competitions, and math service learning.
 MATH 290 F and MATH 290HF differ from other Mathematics Seminars in that the topics are exclusively devoted to theoretical mathematics and proofs in it.
 Topics assigned to honors students will emphasize additional rigor and depth, and honors students will participate in local, regional, and/or national competitions and conferences in mathematical science.
 Seminar courses in mathematics can be taken in any order.
 (Degree Credit) (CSU) (UC Review required)

 MATH 291 F Applied Mathematics Seminar 2 Units

-Prerequisite(s): MATH 040 F with a grade of C or better or by assessment through the college multiple measures placement processes
+Prerequisite(s): Intermediate Algebra or the equivalent, with a grade of C or better, or by assessment through the college's multiple measures placement processes

 36 hours lecture per term.
-Historically, covered topics are new each time this course is offered and taught topics are never repeated, to ensure currency.
 This course is structured in order to engage students in applied mathematics topics such as numerical analysis, dynamical systems, cosmology, finance, mathematical biology, inverse problems, as well as mathematical typesetting and document preparation, advanced topics, careers in mathematical science, mathematical writing and speaking, math conferences, math competitions, and math service learning.
+Historically, covered topics are new each time the course is offered and taught topics are never repeated, to ensure currency.
 (Degree Credit) (CSU) (UC Review required)

 MATH 291HF Honors Applied Mathematics Seminar 2 Units

-Prerequisite(s): MATH 040 F with a grade of C or better or by assessment through the college multiple measures placement processes
+Prerequisite(s): Intermediate Algebra or the equivalent, with a grade of C or better, or by assessment through the college's multiple measures placement processes

 36 hours lecture per term.
-This Honors-enhanced course will engage students in applied mathematics topics such as numerical analysis, dynamical systems, cosmology, finance, mathematical biology, inverse problems, as well as mathematical typesetting and document preparation, advanced topics, careers in mathematical science, mathematical writing and speaking, math conferences, math competitions, and math service learning.
+This course is an enriched approach designed for honors students.
+This course will engage students in applied mathematics topics such as numerical analysis, dynamical systems, cosmology, finance, mathematical biology, inverse problems, as well as mathematical typesetting and document preparation, advanced topics, careers in mathematical science, mathematical writing and speaking, math conferences, math competitions, and math service learning.
 (Degree Credit) (CSU) (UC Review required)

 MATH 295 F General Mathematics Seminar 2 Units

-Prerequisite(s): MATH 040 F with a grade of C or better or by assessment through the college multiple measures placement processes
+Prerequisite(s): Intermediate Algebra or the equivalent, with a grade of C or better, or by assessment through the college's multiple measures placement processes

 36 hours lecture per term.
 This course is structured in order to engage students in a diverse number of dynamical mathematical subjects, including cutting-edge unsolved problems, abstract, interdisciplinary, computational, and experimental mathematics, mathematical typesetting and document preparation, advanced topics, careers in mathematical science, mathematical writing and speaking, math conferences, math competitions, and math service learning.
 Topics are of varying rigor and depth, depending on progress in the field and the abilities of the participants.
 (Degree Credit) (CSU) (UC Review required)